commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

 # 15/04/2017
-* You can verify users in the send memo screen.
+* You can now verify users in the send memo screen.

 # 14/04/2017
 * Tried to get the infinity game modes to work with no success :(